curtistinkers/wptheme-twentytwentyfive-child-template/README.md

 wsl bash scripts/replace-tags.sh
 ```

-## Example

-1. Run `bash replace-tags.sh`.
-2. When prompted for `%text-domain%`, type `my-text-domain` and press Enter.
-3. Repeat for other placeholders.

 ## Notes

 - The script prompts for each placeholder and performs in-place replacements in the files: